-You cannot use American issued credit cards anywhere in Cuba.
+You cannot use American-issued credit cards anywhere in Cuba.
 I’ve read on tons of sites that some places will accept them, and they just won’t.
-We ran into many people who had to have cash wired to them because hotels or others told them that they could use their credit card.
+We ran into many people who had to have cash wired because hotels or others told them that they could use their credit card.
 Not so, and you will be stranded.
 Consider that if there was a place accepting them in 2017, we did not come across them.
 Given the tightened embargos, I doubt any business will take the American credit card because they are almost all government-run.
 You must bring enough cash with you to cover all possibilities, period.

 Internet and Wi-Fi

 You must buy government-issued phone cards for phone calls or Wi-Fi.
 We bought cards at the Meliá Cohiba hotel.
 We also found that this was the only place to get a connection, which was a challenge and a blessing – it forced us off the grid.
 I can’t recall the cost of the cards, but it was minimal.

-The Cuban government requires all visitors to have health insurance that covers Cuba’s territory; for U.S. citizens, this means local Cuban health insurance.
-If you purchase your flight through JetBlue, Cuban health insurance is provided by ESICUBA and administered by Asistur and is automatically included in your fare’s cost.
+The Cuban government requires all visitors to have health insurance covering Cuba’s territory; for U.S. citizens, this means local Cuban health insurance.
+If you purchase your flight through JetBlue, Cuban health insurance is provided by ESICUBA and administered by Asistur, and is automatically included in your fare’s cost.
 Given that we traveled on JetBlue, our health insurance was included.
 I did check our American policies, and Cuba is not included!
 So be sure to check with the airline you are traveling with or buy insurance.
 Interestingly, while we had a printed copy of our policy, no one in customs reviewed or ever asked for it.
 I’ve heard this from several travelers, but I would not chance it.